 - Any private water and sewer system or building which encroaches or crosses through water or sewer easements within the property require the approval of EPCOR authority.

-What drainage planning and engineering will do
+What drainage planning will do

 - Review the plans submitted.
 If revision is necessary, re-submission of the plans for review is required.